Michael Dobson (rugby league): Canberra Raiders

 At the end of 2006, Dobson rejoined the Canberra Raiders.
 In 2007, Dobson was the club's leading point-scorer.
-In April 2008, Dobson signed a 2 1/2-year contract with the Hull Kingston Rovers effective immediately after being released from his Raiders contract.
+In April 2008, Dobson signed a 2 1/2-year contract with Hull Kingston Rovers effective immediately after being released from his Raiders contract.
 He was also linked to Super League clubs Hull F.C. and Harlequins RL.

 Hull Kingston Rovers

-In 2009, Dobson helped the Hull Kingston Rovers into fourth place in only their third Super League season.
+In 2009, Dobson helped Hull Kingston Rovers into fourth place in only their third Super League season.
 His individual performances saw him become the second winner of the Albert Goldthorpe Medal which is presented by Rugby Leaguer & League Express.

-Dobson started the 2010 season with a try and 5 goals in a 30–12 win over Salford City Reds.
+Dobson started the 2010 season with a try and five goals in a 30–12 win over Salford City Reds.

 In 2013, Dobson played for the Exiles against England.
-On 27 June 2013, Dobson signed a 1-year contract with the Newcastle Knights starting in 2013 to return to the National Rugby League in Australia.
+On 27 June 2013, Dobson signed a one-year contract with the Newcastle Knights starting in 2013 to return to the National Rugby League in Australia.

 Newcastle Knights

-Dobson started playing for the Knights in the 2014 NRL season.
+Dobson started playing for Newcastle in the 2014 NRL season.
 Dobson played for the Knights in the inaugural Auckland Nines series prior to the 2014 NRL season in February 2014.
-With an injury to the Newcastle Knights regular Jarrod Mullen, Dobson made his top-grade début for the Knights in their 30–8 defeat by Penrith Panthers.
-Dobson made 25 tackles in the game, the third highest on the day for the Knights.
+With an injury to the Newcastle Knights regular Jarrod Mullen, Dobson made his top-grade début for Newcastle in their 30–8 defeat by Penrith Panthers.
+Dobson made 25 tackles in the game, the third highest on the day for the Newcastle club.
 Dobson also played against his former club Canberra Raiders (in a 20–26 defeat), Melbourne Storm (in a 28–20 defeat), Cronulla-Sutherland Sharks (in a 30–0 victory), North Queensland Cowboys (in a 28–2 defeat) and Brisbane Broncos (in a 48–6 defeat).